WICG/attribution-reporting-api/event_attribution_reporting.md

 ## Browsing history reconstruction

-Reporting attribution without a pre-existing navigation allows the `reportingorigin` to learn whether a given user on the source site visited the attributiondestination site at all.
-In the Click through API, this is not an issue because the `reportingorigin` knows a priori the user was navigating to attributiondestination.
+Reporting attribution without a pre-existing navigation allows the `reportingorigin` to learn whether a given user on the source site visited the `attributiondestination` site at all.
+For click-through reports, this is not an issue because the `reportingorigin` knows a priori the user was navigating to `attributiondestination`.

 This new threat is/can be mitigated in a number of ways: